Cargo Insta

 Installation

-Cargo Insta can be installed with cargo
+Cargo Insta can be installed with curl to bash or powershell if you haven't yet.

 cargo install cargo-insta

 You can also update it this way.
-After installation it becomes available as cargo insta
+After installation it becomes available as cargo insta.

 Commands